 From the basic concept of the franchise, we jump hundreds of years to the 18th and 19th Centuries, where franchises were beginning to pop up in the young United States.
 By this point, franchise opportunities had expanded to intellectual property, offering licensed rights to distribute, repair, and use brand names.
 It was not until the 1950s and 60s that we began to see the true form of franchise opportunities as we recognize them today.
 Contained, fully replicable businesses with streamlined operations, designed for maximum profitability.
 We have come a long way, and with the advent of the Digital Age, franchise opportunities are becoming more diverse, affordable, and have a global reach.

-Why Consider Franchise Opportunities Over Startups From Scratch?
+Why Consider a Franchise Over Startups From Scratch?

 Working for someone else is a double-edged sword.
 Yes, it is true that employees do not have the ultimate responsibility of steering the company or making the top-level decisions.
 To most people, that may save a lot of stress.
 Simultaneously, because employees do not have that responsibility or power, there is no such thing as true job security when working for someone else.

 Franchise opportunities are often quoted as businesses with training wheels.
 This is not meant to be derisive, in any way.
 Franchise opportunities are great for those who want to take control of their financial future.
 While still having the support, built-in branding, and other benefits offered by the franchisor.
 Instead of building a business from scratch, and forging new territory with all of the potential pitfalls that entails, franchise opportunities provide the market research, inroads, training, and everything else needed to launch an operation quickly and easily.